Saul Howard Perloff

 JD, cum laude, University of Pennsylvania Law School, 1991

-AB, Woodrow Wilson School of Public and International Affairs, Princeton University, 1988
+AB, Princeton School of Public and International Affairs, Princeton University, 1988

 During his second year of law school (1989-1990), Saul attended L'Institute D'Etudes Politiques de Paris on a Rotary International Scholarship.